nguyentimmy/Detection-Engineering/README.md

 # I. Detection Engineering:

+You can use any framework to identify gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
+But first to break things to smaller pieces, we must identify:
+- What do I need to detect?
+- What relevant assets are in our environment?
+- What threat actors, techniques, tools, can be relevant to us?
+- What are the current attack trends and known exploited vulnerabilities?

+What do I need to detect?
+What threat actors, techniques, tools, etc., are relevant to us?
+How can I demonstrate the relevance to the business?

 ## [+] Scope
 1. This project aims to enhance the organization's detection and response capabilities through a comprehensive approach that includes MITRE ATT&CK framework and Threat Intelligence.

 2. The goal of detection engineering is to design, develop, and implement effective security solutions that can detect and respond to potential threats in a timely and efficient manner.

 ## [+] Benefits
 1. ***Proactive Security:*** Focuses on identifying and closing gaps in an organization's security posture.